onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 [![rouping workers by machine](/assets/images/bat50/lifeware/3-clusters-by-machine.png)](/assets/images/bat50/lifeware/3-clusters-by-machine.png)

 We dive into a particular machine to see what's going on.
-We can see clearly that only one worker (second from the bottom at the right) is having scheduling issues, so it's clearly nor an issue of the specific machine.
+We can see clearly that only one worker (second from the bottom at the right) is having scheduling issues, so it's clearly not an issue of the specific machine.

 [![Diving into a machine](/assets/images/bat50/lifeware/4-machine-view.png)](/assets/images/bat50/lifeware/4-machine-view.png)